 The Euclid Consortium (EC) is a large collaboration composed of people from different backgrounds and cultures.
 Its ability to provide excellent service to the astronomical community is enhanced by establishing an inclusive consortium culture.
 Embracing differences and fostering an inclusive environment creates opportunities for participation and innovation and contributes to a productive, high-achieving workforce.
+The Euclid Consortium encourages questioning assumptions, methods and results, considering this an important part of the scientific process, but which should always be done in a respectful way.
 The Euclid Consortium is therefore adopting the following Code of Conduct to reinforce these important principles.